nuriavalsells/MDEF/docs/term1/The Machine Paradox2.md

 The first part of the seminar (first 4 days) was about the forensics of obsolescence.
 This concept wants to talk about how technology isn't a neutral element; it depends on many factors such as economic powers, influences, certain interests… At the end of the day, technology is a cultural artifact; it represents the society it grows into, and within the whole process of developing technology, many cultural decisions have to be made.

 The deliverable of the first part of the seminar was a Forensic Report on a chosen machine.
-I was lucky enough to work with Marius, Anna, Jorge, Flora, and Anthuanet to deliver [the document of the Forensic Report](https://hackmd.io/1TI0p6wfRi2lh4JParedQA?view).
+I was lucky enough to work with Marius, Anna, Jorge, Flora, and Anthuanet to deliver the document of the Forensic Report.

+<iframe src="https://drive.google.com/file/d/105ieokSTym3VYwon_idnZqlw5wUHru0g/preview" width="640" height="480" allow="autoplay"></iframe>

 To create the document, we went through a process of disassembling an old LCD screen from beginning to end.
 We started by disassembling the main parts to understand it, then assembling them again to see which components were working and which weren't.
 We found out the connection between the motherboard and the screen wasn't working, so the machine was powered and turned on but couldn't play any content.